 The launch of this product has created some buzz in the beauty community, it is the only product of this sort on the market.
 When I first read an article on this gadget, I thought it would be similar to the previously released My UV Patch, identical to any other UV wristband already available on the market.
 The only thing that made the patch novel was that it required a mobile application to understand the ultraviolet (UV) exposure levels.
 Because of that patch, I’d whimsically dismissed the My Skin Track UV with little consideration to its potential.
 So this year I decided to buy La Roche-Posay’s My Skin Track UV and test it out.
 The new duo isn’t merely a UV exposure indicator; they are a conjoint ecosystem that allows users to learn more about their sun exposure practices and UV light intake.

 What is the My Skin Track UV?
-It is a tiny, patented sensor loaded with state-of-the-art technology that enables to measure the UV irradiation.
+It is a tiny, patented sensor loaded with state-of-the-art technology that enables to measure the UV radiation.
 The telltale operates without a battery, and it connects with a smartphone via NFC.
 I believe it is charged via NFC based on the reverse charging method, as it takes repeated attempts to synchronise the device for the first time or after a few days of inactivity.
 Understandably, this sensor won’t give as accurate analyses as industrial machines used in laboratories do, but it is sufficient enough for an average user.
 This product is not suncare; it doesn’t form an invisible, UV-reflecting aura around you.
 Hence it shan’t serve as a justification for basking in the summer sun for hours.
 Instead, it provides you with information so that you can narrow your chances of getting sunburns, which underlie many UV-induced skin conditions.

 The device has no use without the dedicated, mobile application; they work in synergy.
 Only through the application, you can learn the rough estimate of your UV exposure levels called My UV Dose.
 The My UV Dose is computed based on the amount of light which hits the sensor and an algorithm that takes into consideration device’s position on your body, your skin pigmentation, the type of activity performed, and your sunscreen.
 When you first pair the apparatus with your smartphone, you need to provide data regarding your complexion tone, based on Fitzpatrick’s scale, and your sunscreen’s details.
 You can pick your preferred sunscreen from a limited list of stalwart Anthelios products, or add your own concoction, but you need to know its anti-UV values.
 I don’t use any of the Anthelios sunscreens, as I am still sour about the awful Shaka Fluid, so I’ve added my sunscreen to the system.
 I have set the ratings for my sunscreen equal to SPF 60 and PPD 20 corresponding to a suncare product with SPF 50+ and an encircled UVA logo.
 In all probability, my sunscreens offer higher UV protection, but I can’t be sure about that, so it’s best to be on the safe side.